AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 }
 ```

-An image like the one below can be drawn from these coordinates
+An image like the one below can be drawn from these coordinates.

 ![image](https://github.com/user-attachments/assets/30900798-5d51-43ba-99fc-41b07d4a75dd)